-Buying an air conditioner requires pre-planning and research.
+Buying and installing an air conditioner requires pre-planning and research.
 After all, there are so many factors to consider when choosing one system over another.
 SEER ratings, energy efficiency, and square footage of your home are among the most important.

 If you don’t pay attention to these details, you could end up with an AC unit that’s too big or too small for your home.
 This will result in an uncomfortable indoor climate and higher energy bills.

 What Happens If My AC Unit Is Undersized?

 While there are many reasons why your AC might not be properly cooling your home, one of the most common culprits is a system that is too small.
 Read on to learn more about the signs your air conditioning system is too small to get the job done.